juicedata/juicefs-csi-driver/docs/en/guide/configurations.md

 #### Advanced usage

-Mount the `/etc/hosts` file into the pod.
+Mount the `/etc/hosts` file into the Pod.
 In some cases, you might need to directly use the node `/etc/hosts` file inside the container (however, [`HostAliases`](https://kubernetes.io/docs/tasks/network/customize-hosts-file-for-pods/) is usually the better approach).

 ```yaml
 juicefs/host-path: "/etc/hosts"